 How to Make Outdoor Play Possible All Year Long

-But it’s cold outside!
-And wet.
-And muddy.
+But it’s too cold outside!
+It's too hot outside!
+It's raining!
+And our kids might get too wet.
+Or muddy.
 And our kids might get dirty!
 And then what will we do?!
 Deep breaths.
 Be calm.
 Rest assured that parents and caregivers have been grappling with these very same questions for eons.
 As long as there have been children there have been muddy children—and adults dealing with muddy children.
-Clean up, warm up, hot soup and fresh clothes.
 It’s not that big of a deal.
 And yet these are the very issues that often stop adults from letting children play outside in various weather conditions and getting a little dirty.
 We think it’s more work for us.
 It might even be dangerous.
-Jack Frost nips!
 And yet there are simple ways to handle inclement weather.
 Proper clothing, the right footwear and the right layers make all the difference!
 In fact, there is a famous saying in the world of early education and outdoor play: There is no bad weather, only bad clothing.

 Any weather and temperature can be safe for children if they are properly dressed.
 I first heard this saying from educators at forest schools in Norway and Denmark—places where children are outside all day everyday layered up in puffy snow suits loving life and exploring the woods.
 If cold and wet weather doesn’t stop Norwegian children why should it stop us?

 How can parents and educators make outdoor play possible all year long?

 It takes careful planning and shopping and a little extra time to get clothes on and off.
 It could feel like more work for us.
 But if we take a step back and remember the deeper goals we have for our children to grow and experience life on our planet then it is not more work for us.
 It is simply the work.
 And it is work we can put our love and creativity into like everything else we do for our children.
 It just takes committing to the idea that children should play outside and explore their world and our job is to do everything we can to facilitate that happening.